top of page

 Using multiple models for acute or chronic infection we identify the cells and circuits that generate sickness behaviors such as increased pain sensitivity, fatigue, loss of appetite, sleep disturbances, anxiety and depression

-What are the factors that influence sickness severity and recovery?
+What factors influence sickness severity and recovery?

 We seek to discover internal and external factors underlying individual differences in sickness severity and recovery time